 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 For ovarian/fallopian tube cancer, some targeted therapy drugs are directed at specific genes that might be found with abnormalities in certain types of epithelial ovarian/fallopian tube cancer.
 Standard chemotherapy has been effective in treating most ovarian/fallopian tube cancer.
 Typically, about 20% of high-grade tumors have mutations in the BRCA genes.
-These are usually diagnosed at later stages.
 Other tumor mutations are less common.

-The BRCA mutation, even if found only in the tumor and not in the blood, may increase the effectiveness of certain classes of drugs, such as poly ADP-ribose polymerase (PARP) inhibitors.
+The BRCA mutation, even if found only in the tumor and not in the blood, may increase the effectiveness of certain classes of drugs, such as poly ADP-ribose polymerase (PARP) inhibitors (see below).

 Anti-angiogenesis inhibitors.
 Drugs called anti-angiogenesis inhibitors block the action of a protein called vascular endothelial growth factor (VEGF).
 These drugs have been shown to increase the cancer’s response to treatment and delay the time it takes for the cancer to return.
 VEGF promotes angiogenesis, which is the formation of new blood vessels.
 Because a tumor needs nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.

-Bevacizumab, an antibody that binds VEGF and prevents it from being active, has been shown to be effective in ovarian/fallopian tube cancer.
+Bevacizumab, an antibody that binds VEGF and prevents it from being active, has been shown to be effective in treating ovarian/fallopian tube cancer.
 It may be combined with chemotherapy to treat stage III or stage IV disease (see "Chemotherapy," above).
+It is also used as a maintenance drug (see below).

 Maintenance therapy using targeted therapy